 Volunteer abroad in a community where local health systems are overwhelmed or non-existent.
-Our international medical and professional volunteers care for the whole person — physical, emotional, social, and spiritual.
+Our international medical and global health volunteers care for the whole person — physical, emotional, social, and spiritual.
 Together, we build and strengthen health systems so that they will thrive when we’re gone.

 Frequently Asked Questions

 How can I serve in a disaster?

 During an emergency, we rapidly deploy teams to support communities affected by disaster.
 In order to move quickly, volunteers must complete the recruitment process before a disaster occurs to qualify for deployment.
-Mobilizing our roster of prepared volunteers enables us be one of the first organizations on the scene, providing immediate care.
-Submit your application materials now, so you can be ready to deploy with Medical Teams International when the next disaster strikes!
+Mobilizing our roster of prepared volunteers enables us to be one of the first organizations on the scene, providing immediate care.
+Scroll down to learn more about the qualifications needed to be a part of our Humanitarian Response Roster, and then apply here.

 What does it cost to volunteer?

 Medical Teams International typically does not cover volunteer travel costs.
-Projected costs typically include airfare, food, lodging, ground transportation, and supplemental travel insurance unless otherwise noted.
+Projected expenses may include airfare, visas, required immunizations, and supplemental travel insurance unless otherwise noted.
 Food and lodging expenses are included for certain programs.
 Many costs are tax deductible if you are a US resident, but we recommend talking to a tax consultant to determine specifics.

 Do I have to be Christian to volunteer?

 For more information email email@example.com.

 The current project focuses on development and capacity building of national providers through mentorship, collaborative case studies, and CME (continued medical education) training.
-Possible topics for teaching and training focus on areas of medicine such as cardiac health, respiratory health, high-risk and abnormal pregnancies, diseases of the liver, and wound care.
-International experience is required and experience working in Africa is strongly preferred.
+Possible topics for teaching and training focus on areas of medicine such as communicable diseases, maternal and child health, high-risk and abnormal pregnancies, respiratory health, and wound care.
+International experience is required and experience working in a refugee setting is strongly preferred.

 |Duration of Trip:||4-8 weeks|